Orange-OpenSource/preloader.js/README.md

 this is easy if you only have one resource, but if you have plenty, problems occurs:
 * you have to be careful to not download every resources at the same time
-* using JavaScript to preload resources whereas using CSS to actually use your resources leads to out of sync files
+* using JavaScript to preload resources when using CSS to actually use your resources leads to out of sync files

 This library is a possible solution: